TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryHelper/Index.rst

     AND `tx_some_foreign_table_name`.`pid` = 42

-The Core had to come up with this special syntax since the Core API contains various places where SQL fragments can be specified by extension developers who do not know and should not restrict on which actual platform a query is performed.
+The `Core`:pn: had to come up with this special syntax since the `Core`:pn: API contains various places where SQL fragments can be specified by extension developers who do not know and should not restrict on which actual platform a query is performed.

 As an extension developer it is important to use this :php:`{#...}` syntax in order to make extensions database platform agnostic.
-The TCA reference and TypoScript reference contains hints at the according properties that need this, in general the Core calls this helper method whenever SQL fragments can be specified in `TCA` and `TypoScript`.
+The `TCA`:pn: reference and `TypoScript`:pn: reference contains hints at the according properties that need this, in general the `Core`:pn: calls this helper method whenever SQL fragments can be specified in `TCA`:pn: and `TypoScript`:pn:.